Sunset Boulevard (musical): Original West End production

-With associate director Andrew MacBean, the show closed for three weeks, re-opening on 19 April 1994, revamped to follow the Los Angeles production, with a second official "opening".
-The revamped musical had a new song, "Every Movie's a Circus", a new set, and new stars, Betty Buckley and John Barrowman.
-Anita Louise Combe took over the role of Betty Schaeffer and, as a result of her performance, was invited to play the role in the original Canadian Premiere production in Toronto the following year.
-Michael Bauer, who had originally played DeMille, replaced Benzali as Max, a role he played until the end of the London run (and subsequently on the UK tour and in the BBC concert).
-Buckley and the production garnered rave reviews.
-David Lister of The Independent, for example wrote: "The show looked an improvement on the one that got decidedly mixed reviews last summer."

-Betty Buckley went on to replace Glenn Close as Norma in the second year of the Broadway production.
-Elaine Paige, who had filled in when Buckley was ill in 1994, took over the part in the West End in May 1995 before joining the Broadway production for the end of its run between 1996 and 1997.
-Petula Clark filled in for Paige during her holiday in September/October 1995, before taking over the role in January 1996 when Paige departed for the United States.
-The last actress to play Norma in London was Rita Moreno, who filled in for a vacationing Clark in September and October 1996.
-John Barrowman played Joe until 1995, when he was replaced by Alexander Hanson.
-Graham Bickley played the role for the final year of the London run.
+The show closed for three weeks, re-opening on 19 April 1994, revamped to follow the Los Angeles production, with a second official "opening".
+It had a new song, "Every Movie's a Circus", a new set, and new stars, Betty Buckley and John Barrowman.
+Anita Louise Combe took the role of Betty and repeated the role in the original Canadian production the following year.
+Michael Bauer, who had originally played DeMille, played Max until the end of the London run and then on the UK tour and in the BBC concert.
+Buckley and the production garnered improved reviews.
+Elaine Paige, who had filled in when Buckley was ill in 1994, took over the part in May 1995.
+Petula Clark replaced Paige in September/October 1995 and again from January 1996.
+The last new actress to play Norma in London was Rita Moreno.
+Alexander Hanson took over Joe in 1995.
+Graham Bickley played Joe for the final year of the run.
 The show closed on 5 April 1997 after 1,530 performances.